-This language differs from claim 1 only insofar as claim 11 recites a "circular cross section."
-This additional language is taught by Kontos or Kontos in combination with Adams and/or the knowledge of a POSITA for the same reasons that those references teach a circular cross-sectional inner diameter of the guide catheter.
-Section VII.B.3, supra; Ex-1405, ¶ 226.
+This language differs from claim 1 only insofar as claim 12 recites a "circular cross section."
+This additional language is taught by Kontos or Kontos in view of Adams and/or the knowledge of a POSITA for the same reason it teaches a circular cross-sectional inner diameter of the guide catheter.
+See Section VII.B.3, supra; Ex-1405, ¶ 226.